 SCHEDULE 19 – PORTFOLIO BILLING

 2. AGGREGATED DEMAND DATA

-2.1 In order to calculate the Use of System Charges attributable to the EDNO’s aggregated settled demand Connectees, the DNO Party will use the data provided to it by the SVAA pursuant to section S and BSCP508 of the BSC.
+2.1 In order to calculate the Use of System Charges attributable to the EDNO’s aggregated settled demand Connectees, the DNO Party will use the data provided to it by the SVAA .